 Pin it for later!
 50 Life Skills That Should Be Taught At Home

-Communication
+Communication Skills

 27. Look someone in the eye when talking to them.
 This may seem like a very obvious thing, but try having a conversation with kids these days and it’s not hard to see that this is a skill that is sadly lacking!
 Encourage them to look someone in the eye then they are talking to them.
 This is something that can be understood even from a very young age.
+Effective communication is a valuable life skill.

 28. Talking on the phone.
 In our age of technology, kids take naturally to writing via text or email, but many of them are intimidated by making a phone call.
-Give them opportunities to make phone calls, stating their name and the reason for their call.
+Encourage them to make phone calls, stating their name and the reason for their call.
 Show them how to answer a phone.
 Have them order from a restaurant or call in an order from a menu.

 31. Prepare for a job interview.
-Role play the questions and answers that are typically discussed in an interview.
-A simple google search will give the top job interview questions.
+Role-play the questions and answers that are typically discussed in an interview.
+A simple Google search will give the top job interview questions.
 Remind them of the importance of dressing well and showing up early for an interview.

 Safety